-In accordance with the Children Act 1989, a child’s welfare is the court’s paramount consideration and as such, the family court have a legal duty to ensure that any decision made relating to a child positively impacts the child’s well-being and future.
+In accordance with the Children Act 1989, a child’s welfare is the court’s paramount consideration and as such, the family court has a legal duty to ensure that any decision made relating to a child positively impacts the child’s well-being and future.
 In line with this duty, parents can sometimes be required to make child maintenance payments to assist with the expenses and welfare of a child.

 What is child maintenance?

-It is common knowledge that parents are deemed to be responsible for the financials costs and expenses of raising their children.
+It is common knowledge that parents are deemed to be responsible for the financial costs and expenses of raising their children.
 Following a divorce, it may be required that the non-resident parent provides the resident parent with maintenance payments to cover the costs of their child living with one parent.
 Essentially, although a child may live with one parent (the resident parent), the financial responsibility should be shared equally between both parents.

-Maintenance arrangements can be made privately between both parents following a divorce by way of a family based arrangement form.
+Maintenance arrangements can be made privately between both parents following a divorce by way of a family-based arrangement form.
 This means that both parents will need to reach an agreement on what the cost of raising their child/ren will be and as such, how much the non-resident parent will need to make in terms of maintenance payments.

 If you require legal assistance and guidance on the most suitable child maintenance arrangement to suit your circumstances, contact us for a confidential discussion on your matter.